 An adverse credit history does not depend on other measures commonly used by lenders for private student loans, auto loans or mortgages, such as credit scores, minimum income thresholds, debt-to-income ratios or debt-service-to-income ratios.

 Adverse Credit History Workarounds

-There are several options that a borrower who has an adverse credit history may use to qualify for a Federal Grad PLUS loan or Federal Parent PLUS loan.
+There are several options that a borrower who has an adverse credit history may use to qualify for a Grad PLUS Loan or Parent PLUS Loan.

-- The borrower could cure a 90-day delinquency by bringing the delinquent account current and then reapply for the Federal Grad PLUS loan or Federal Parent PLUS loan after the borrower's credit report has been updated.
+- The borrower could cure a 90-day delinquency by bringing the delinquent account current and then reapply for the Grad PLUS Loan or Parent PLUS Loan after the borrower’s credit report has been updated.

 - The borrower could get an endorser who does not have an adverse credit history to cosign the loan, thereby agreeing to repay the loan if the borrower defaults.

 - The borrower could document that the credit information that was the basis for the adverse credit history determination is incorrect.

 - The borrower could appeal the denial by documenting, to the satisfaction of the U.S. Department of Education, that certain extenuating circumstances resulted in the borrower’s adverse credit history.